Custom Components

 require: ["area", "pos"],

-// runs when the obj is added to scene
+// Runs when the obj is added to scene

 add() {

 debug.log("Hi!
-This should only be fire once.");
+This should only be fire once.", data);

 },

-// runs every frame
+// Runs every frame

 update() {

-// we're using a method from "pos" comp here, so we declare require "pos" above
+// We're using a method from "pos" comp here, so we declare require "pos" above

 this.move(200, 0);